 - use spermicide with contraception

 - have been through menopause – the changes in the tissues of your vagina and urethra after menopause make it harder for them to defend against infection

 - have diabetes

-- have a catheter or any tubes in place to drain your bladder
+- have a catheter in your bladder

-Typical symptoms of a urinary tract infection include:
+Typical symptoms of a UTI include:

 - fever, tiredness or shakiness

-- an urge to urinate (go to the toilet) more often
+- an urge to pee more often

 - pressure in your lower belly